newmana/chroma-elm/README.md

  * use existing color maps such as Brewer, Virdis, Plasma, Magma and Inferno, and
  * use W3C X11 color names.

-There is also [an Example Site](https://newmana.github.io/chroma-elm/) showing how to use the library.
+There is [an example site](https://newmana.github.io/chroma-elm/) showing how to use the library.

 [Changelog](https://github.com/newmana/chroma-elm/blob/master/CHANGELOG.md)